ByRussX/KrindalOS/README.md

 # How to build?
 Run `make build` to create the `os.img` file, then `make clean` to clean not-needed bin files, and then `make run` to run `os.img` via `qemu-system-i386`.
 You can just run `make`or `make all`, which is equivalent to `make build`, `make clean` and `make run`, in that order.

+If you are on Windows, just run `makefile` on the terminal.

 # License
 All the code is licensed under the GNU Public License v3.0 https://www.gnu.org/licenses/gpl-3.0.html